 Option 3 – Per square foot

 Charging for vacant home staging per square foot is not uncommon.
-You can set 3 or 4 different size brackets, and then set a fixed price for each bracket.
+You can set three or four different size brackets and then a fixed price for each bracket.

 For example: